Continuous Wigner-Mott transition at $\nu=1/5$: Structure factors

 In Fig.~\ref{fig:bragg} we plot the ``Bragg weight", which we define as $|\bar n_{k}|$, at the two finite wavevectors across the phase diagram.
 We present the data for a variety of bond dimensions $100\leq\chi\leq 500$, where more opaque points correspond to larger bond dimensions.
 For both the 2-Fermi-point and 4-Fermi-point systems, the intermediate phase corresponds to a vanishing $2k_F$ Bragg peak and a persistent $4k_F$ peak.

 As noted in the main text, we use the lack of incommensurate peaks in the 4-Fermi-point $\N_k$ as an indication that the \textit{total} charge mode remains gapless in the intermediate phase, rather than the relative charge mode \cite{musser2022}.
-These singularities can be difficult to identify from Fig.~\ref{fig:twolegpanel} directly, so in Fig.~\ref{fig:derivatives} we plot the derivative $d\N_k/dk$ for the same three points in the phase diagram.
+These singularities can be difficult to identify from Fig.~2 directly, so in Fig.~\ref{fig:derivativesN} we plot the derivative $d\N_k/dk$ for the same three points in the phase diagram.
+We also plot the derivatives $d\S_k/dk$ at the same points in Fig.~\ref{fig:derivativesS}.

 Of note is the fact that the 2-FP and 4-FP data are indistinguishable in the WM and intermediate phases, while in the metallic phase the 4-FP data has considerably more structure.
 These additional peaks occur at other (incommensurate) momenta for which 2-particle scattering events can occur between any of the 4 Fermi points.